LxaNce-Hacker/BabyScript/README.md

 ## Contact

-If you have any questions or feedback, please feel free to contact me at support@lxance.xyz.
+If you have any questions or feedback, please feel free to contact me at support@lxance.site.